 In addition to the appreciation in value that a real estate investment generates, it can also be a consistent and reliable source of income and cash flow.
 The options are many.

-You can rent out single-family or multi-family homes.
-You can invest in vacation homes and short-term rentals such as Airbnb.
-Or you could invest in fractional real estate or REITs, and collect rental income and dividends without having to take on any of the headaches of being a landlord.
+You can rent single-family or multi-family homes.
+You can invest in vacation properties and short-term rentals like those listed on sites like Airbnb.
+Alternatively, you could invest in fractional real estate or REITs, allowing you to collect rental income and dividends without the challenges of being a landlord.

 With good investments, the rent pays not only the mortgage but also for the day-to-day expenses of running the property, which means you’re basically building a valuable and appreciating asset with very little investment.